kevincsv/mangaP/README.md

 ## Interaction with the API

-To interact with the api you will need an access token (JWT) to place in the Header and it can be obtained by creating a new user or logging in with any of the existing users.
+To interact with the api you will need an access token (JWT) to place in the Header, and it can be obtained by creating a new user or logging in with any of the existing users.

 To be quick and simple you can use the following credentials to get your token
 > {